 There are conflicts in ideas that never reach the common reality.

 And that brings us to an interesting conflict in itself.
-Is reality that which we perceive outside of ourselves; the objects, events, processes and so on that are self-apparent and which we read about and think about and so forth?
+Is reality that which we perceive outside of ourselves; the objects, events, processes that are self-apparent and which we read about and think about?

 It is not an either/or proposition but one of attention and intention.
 Choice implies not-choice and not-choice has a life too.